What is cardiac tamponade?

 Your physician may also advise going for blood tests to measure the levels of the total count of RBCs, TC, and DC of WBCs.
 Blood tests may even recognize higher levels of cardiac enzymes that the body release in response to the damage to the cardiac muscle.

-The possible differential diagnosis of cardiac tamponade includes:
+The possible differential diagnosis of this tamponade includes:

 - Pleural effusions